yoctoproject/poky/documentation/what-i-wish-id-known.rst

    use Google to search for Yocto Project concepts or terms, Google consistently searches and retrieves older versions of Yocto Project manuals.
 For example, searching for a particular topic using Google could result in a "hit" on a Yocto Project manual that is several releases old.
-To be sure that you are using the most current Yocto Project documentation, use the :yocto_docs:`Yocto Project documentation </>` page to locate the right documentation for your software release version.
-If you use the search bar on the top of the Documentation Overview page, while that search isn’t optimal, it will point you to the documents where your search string can be found.
-That search will usually identify where most of the attention on a given term or concept is.
+To be sure that you are using the most current Yocto Project documentation, use the drop-down menu at the top of any of its page.

-   Many developers look through the complete Yocto Project set of manuals for a concept or term by doing a search through the "Yocto Project Complete Documentation Set".
+   Many developers look through the :yocto_docs:`All-in-one 'Mega' Manual </singleindex.html>` for a concept or term by doing a search through the whole page.
 This manual is a concatenation of the core set of Yocto Project manual.
 Thus, a simple string search using Ctrl-F in this manual produces all the "hits" for a desired term or concept.
 Once you find the area in which you are interested, you can display the actual manual, if desired.
+It is also possible to use the search bar in the menu or in the left navigation pane.

 #. **Understand the basic concepts of how the build system works: the workflow:**
    Understanding the Yocto Project workflow is important as it can help you both